 As a clinical social worker in private practice for the last six years, Abdelfettah worked with immigrants, refugees and families, providing psychosocial evaluations in access and custody cases.
 He was also recognized as an expert witness in child access and custody matters by Hudson Vicinage Family Division in New Jersey and by Youth Courts in Montreal and Longueil.

-As a clinical social worker with the Cultural Adjustment and Trauma Services (CATS) at the International Institute of New Jersey, Abdelfettah was trained in and applied trauma focused cognitive behavioural therapy with trauma victims.
+As a clinical social worker with the Cultural Adjustment and Trauma Services (CATS) at the International Institute of New Jersey, Abdelfettah was trained in and applied trauma focused cognitive behavioral therapy with trauma victims.
 He was often solicited as a guest lecturer by numerous universities such as Saint Peter’s College, Princeton Theological Seminary and Monmouth University in New Jersey, as well as New York University where he offered presentations on the topics of social work and trauma work with ethnic minorities.

-In partnership with Sandy Jardine, Sue develops and delivers workshops to various agencies, professionals and community groups.
+In partnership with Sandy Jardine, Sue develops and delivers workshops to various agencies, professionals, and community groups.

 Sarah has over 10 years clinical experience working with clients across the life span, specializing in child and adolescent mental health in both acute care and outpatient settings.
 Sarah has been a vital part of the Qualia Counselling and teaching team since the clinic first opened.